 Well hello again, finally!
 At last, I’m posting about India…

-I’m not 100% yet.
-But if I don’t blog now, it’ll become a month since my last post.
-We can’t have that!
-So here I am with more about eat, play, shop.
-During our time there, I also learned to cook south Indian specialties and made friends.
+During my time in the world’s second largest country, I ate, played and shopped.
+I also learned to cook south Indian specialties and made friends.
 For an unexpected bonus, the vacation helped me re-think my parents’ immigrant experience — with unexpected tenderness.

-This once-in-a-lifetime journey jelled when my daughter and I crashed the summer vacation of our neighbors.
-They live in the pretty house down the block.
-We knew Indian Dad and white American Mom were taking their two gorgeous half-Indian kids — a 15-year-old girl and 13-year-old boy — on a trip back “home” to visit Indian Dad’s parents and siblings.
+This once-in-a-lifetime journey jelled when my daughter and I crashed the summer vacation that our neighbors were planning for themselves.
+They live in a pretty house down the block.
+Dad, who is originally from India, and Mom, who is a self-described white girl from Long Island, are parents to two gorgeous bi-racial kids – a 15-year-old girl and 13-year-old boy — on a trip back “home” to visit Indian Dad’s parents and siblings.
 My 15-year-old multiracial daughter and Chinese me were thrilled when they said we could tag along.

 We were mostly with Indian Dad’s people in the conservative south Indian state of Tamil Nadu.
 How traditional?
 Well, his relatives are vegetarian Hindus who have prayer alters in their homes.
 The women only wear saris (or sometimes tunic-and-pants selwar sets) and cook three meals a day from scratch.
 Then their men folk sit down to eat first while these college-educated wives serve them.
 American Mom, the girls and I did our best to adapt.
 But trust me, we did it through gritted teeth.